Generic Name: Acyclovir Buccal Tablets (ay SYE kloe veer)

 - Do not suck on this product.

-- Do not remove the tablet from the tablet pack until you are ready to put in Sitavig.
+- Do not remove the tablet from the tablet pack until you are ready to put in Sitavig (acyclovir buccal tablets).
 Put in the tablet right away after opening the blister pack.
 Do not store the removed tablet for future use.

-- You may eat and drink when using this medicine.
+- You may eat and drink when using Sitavig (acyclovir buccal tablets).
 Avoid doing things that may knock the tablet loose like chewing gum, touching the tablet, wearing upper dentures, and brushing your teeth.

-- If your mouth gets dry when using Sitavig, drink more liquids.
+- If your mouth gets dry when using Sitavig (acyclovir buccal tablets), drink more liquids.